 \subsection{Numerical Results}

-\textbf{Results on unsupervised graph classification.} We first present the results of the unsupervised setting in Table \ref{tab:unsup_results}.
+\textbf{Results on self-suppervised graph classification.} We first present the results of the self-suppervised setting in Table \ref{tab:self-supp_results}.
 All graph kernels give inferior performance except in the PTC dataset.
 The Random Walk kernel runs out of memory and the Multi-Scale Laplacian Kernel suffers from a long running time (exceeds 24 hours) in two larger datasets.
-IGSD outperforms state-of-the-art baselines like InfoGraph and CMC-Graph, showing that IGSD can learn expressive graph-level representations for downstream classifiers.
-Besides, our model still achieve competitive results in datasets like IMDB-M and NCI1 with random dropping augmentation, which demonstrates the robustness of IGSD with different choices of data augmentation strategies.
+IGSD outperforms state-of-the-art baselines like InfoGraph, CMC-Graph and GCC in most datasets, showing that IGSD can learn expressive graph-level representations for downstream classifiers.
+Besides, our model still achieve competitive results in datasets like IMDB-M and NCI1 with random dropping augmentation, which demonstrates the robustness of IGSD with different data augmentation strategies.

-\textbf{Results on semi-supervised graph classification.} We further apply our model to semi-supervised graph classification tasks with results demonstrated in Table \ref{tab:semi_graphclass_results}, where we set $w$ and $w^{\prime}$ in Eq. \ref{eq:semi_loss} to be 1 and 0 as Ours (Unsup) while 0 and 1 as Ours (SupCon).
+\textbf{Results on semi-supervised graph classification.} We further apply our model to semi-supervised graph classification tasks with results demonstrated in Table \ref{tab:semi_graphclass_results}, where we set $w$ and $w^{\prime}$ in Eq. (\ref{eq:semi_loss}) to be 1 and 0 as Ours (Self-supp) while 0 and 1 as Ours (SupCon).
 In this setting, our model performs better than Mean Teachers and InfoGraph\mbox{*}.
-Both the unsupervised loss and supervised contrastive loss provide extra performance gain compared with GIN using supervised data only.
+Both the self-suppervised loss and supervised contrastive loss provide extra performance gain compared with GIN using supervised data only.
 Besides, both of their performance can be improved significantly combined using self-training especially with supervised contrastive loss.
 It makes empirical sense since self-training iteratively assigns psuedo-labels with high confidence to unlabeled data, which provides extra supervision on their categories under contrastive learning framework.